iqual-ch/authenticated_cache_warmer/Readme.md

 # Authenticated cache warmer
 This module allows to warm cache on routes that need authentication.
-It achieves this by impersonating a user in an EventSubscriber using the `account_switcher` service.
+It achieves this by impersonating a user in an EventSubscriber using the `account_switcher` service and a state key to authenticate the warming requests (see Security).

 ## Usage
 The module only provides the API to create your own cache warmer service.
 You need to implement your own drush command or cron job to actually run the cache warming.